5 Steps of How to Build Web Applications [Updated]

 Common Types of Web Apps

-If you want to build a web application, you can choose from 4 different types.
+If you want to know how to develop web apps, you can choose from 4 different types.

 Single-Page Applications (SPAs)